 Days 1, 2 & 3: Phoenix

 I know I've said it before, but when I get to the sunshine and warmth of the desert, I always make the resort pool my very first stop.
 Order a froufrou cocktail, grab a lounge chair, and say, "Aaaahhh."
 Repeat when necessary for the next 3 days.
 Once you've relaxed for a bit, it's time to get to know this city, and the best way I can think of is a bit strenuous but, for anyone in good shape, exhilarating.
 What I'm talking about is a little peak bagging.
-If you've got lots of energy, hike up Camelback Mountain or Piestewa Peak for incomparable views of the valley.
+On Day 2, if you've got lots of energy, hike up Camelback Mountain or Piestewa Peak for incomparable views of the valley.
 While you're up here with all the other buff hikers, get your bearings.
 After a shower (you'll need it), head to Scottsdale for dinner and check out some of the great nightlife.
-On your second day, play a round of golf or some tennis in the morning, or, if you're more interested in culture, visit the Heard Museum and the Phoenix Art Museum.
-In the afternoon, get in another swim, and then, around sunset, visit the Desert Botanical Garden.
-Phoenix is a huge metropolitan area, so to see what the desert is really like, drive the Apache Trail, east of the city, on Day 3.
-This drive will take all day, so get an early start.
+On Day 3, play a round of golf or some tennis in the morning, or, if you're more interested in culture, visit the Heard Museum and the Phoenix Art Museum.
+In the afternoon, get in another swim, and then, around sunset, visit the Desert Botanical Garden in Scottsdale.

 Days 4 & 5: Sedona